f18-os/python-intro-cdominguez19/shell/Readme.md

 I was not able to handle the PS1 environment variable.
 Other than that io redirection worked properly with the input I gave my prompt.
-The piping part of the lab did not work correctly in only piped one line at a time.
-The command I used to test the piping was...
+The piping part of the lab did not work correctly.
+Everything was piped properly with two children but it did not print out to the screen (stdout) until the program was terminated with ctrl-d.

 ```
 p>> cat test.py | wc
 ```
-Also in order to make piping work as best as it could I had to copy output of the pipe to a temp.txt file in order to pass it to the wc command.

-## Contributions
-I used Professor Freudenthal's p4-redirect.py file in order to create my input redirection.
-The output redirection is completely his.
-For the piping section of the lab I used https://www.tutorialspoint.com/python3/os_pipe.htm.
-I also contributed with Michael Baca, a classmate also in Theory of OS, we bounced ideas off each other.